rumblesan/dual-pt2399-digital-delay/README.md

  * Switch to have delays in series or parallel
  * Delay can go from short as I think I could manage to well into clicks and squeals territory
  * CV control over delay time of each independently, with attenuverters
+ * CV control has an input range of -5 to +5 volts, which should cover the full range of the delay either way
  * Join switch to have delay 1 CV/knob control affect delay 2 as well
  * Independent full wet outputs for each delay
  * Independent mix levels for each delay and dry into main mix out, with additional overdrive on the delays when pushed past about 1 o'clock